Don't see a question listed here? Let us know and maybe we'll add it! More FAQs will be added soon...

 I'm a total beginner, and have never done yoga before.
 Which class should I take first?

 It's best to take the Saturday morning 10:00am 1 hour Ashtanga Basics class.
-The only other class appropriate for total beginners is Monday night at 5:40pm, but please contact me first before attending.

 I've done other types of yoga before, just never Ashtanga.
 Do I still need to start with the Ashtanga Basics class on Saturdays?